frdmn/rocketchat-export-channel-messages/README.md

 # rocketchat-export-channel-messages

-Simple Node CLI tool to export all messages of a given [Rocket.Chat](https://rocket.chat/) channel.
+Simple Node CLI tool to export all messages of a given [Rocket.Chat](https://rocket.chat/) channel or private group.

 ## Installation